david4jsus/cs480Valenzuela/PA9/README.md

-# PA8: Pinball Part I - Bullet Basics
+# PA9: Pinball Part II - Lighting Basics

 # Team Specular Bois
 The following students are part of the team who made this project: